Nevenall/Shift-X/System/01 Basics.md

 There are three **attributes** in the game system that the player characters use to resist bad consequences: {Insight}, {Prowess}, and {Resolve}.
 Each attribute has a rating (from zero to 4) that tells you how many dice to roll when you use that attribute.

-The rating for each attribute is equal to the number of dots in the **first column** under that attribute (see the examples, at right).
+The rating for each attribute is equal to the number of dots in the **first column** under that attribute.
 The more well-rounded your character is with a particular set of actions, the better their attribute rating.

-Hero Rule: heroes get 1 free dot of {Resolve}.
+There is one exception here and that is the **Hero Rule**.
+All of the PCs have choosen to be heroes and face constant danger so they get their first dot of {Resolve} for free.

 ### Resistance Roll

 Each attribute resists a different type of danger.
 If you get stabbed, for example, you resist physical harm with your {Prowess} rating.
 Resistance rolls always succeed—you diminish or deflect the bad result—but the better your roll, the less **stress** it costs to reduce or avoid the danger.

-When the enemy has a big advantage, you’ll need to make a resistance roll before you can take your own action.
-For example, when you duel the master sword-fighter, she disarms you before you can strike.
+When the enemy has a big advantage, you’ll need to make a resistance roll before you can take your own action. <!--todo-shift-x examples-->*For example, when you duel the master sword-fighter, she disarms you before you can strike.
 You need to make a resistance roll to keep hold of your blade if you want to attack her.
 Or perhaps you face a powerful ghost and attempt to {Attune} with it to control its actions.
-But before you can make your own roll, you must resist possession from the spirit.
+But before you can make your own roll, you must resist possession from the spirit.*

 The GM judges the threat level of the enemies and uses these “preemptive” resistance rolls as needed to reflect the capabilities of especially dangerous foes.